tmastersmart/gmrs_live/README.md

-Download will not fit here so its been stored at this link. this is a beta so if something does not work i need to know so a upgrade can be created. https://www.mediafire.com/folder/q6z3i8plwwily/gmrs This image is upgradable so you dont have to redownload it
+Download will not fit here so its been stored at this link. this is a beta so if something does not work i need to know so a upgrade can be created. https://www.mediafire.com/folder/q6z3i8plwwily/gmrs

+This image is upgradable so you dont have to redownload it.
+There is much in this release.
+Many things that could go wrong that I havent been able to test since i dont have all types of hardware.

 ---- new description -----